*If you are the parent of an LIT, please note that they are on trip during Visitors’ Days. Please do not come to see them!

 We have found from past experience that large gifts of food can result in loss of appetite at meal time; problems with squirrels, chipmunks and raccoons; and an increase in litter.
 Please bear in mind that we prohibit all snack foods and drinks from the camp tent line area.

 Please do not bring the family dog to camp.
 We like dogs, but, sad to say, in large numbers on visiting days they are a nuisance no matter how well trained they may be.
-The one or two staff-owned dogs are always tethered out of sight on these days.
+The one or two director-owned dogs are always tethered out of sight on these days.

 We look forward to seeing you up at camp this summer!